fportantier/habu/README.rst

 Also, you can specify which flags you want to be present on the response packets to show, with the option '-r'.

-With the next command, you send all the possible combinations that have the FIN (F) flag set, and generates a response that contains the RST (R) flag.
+With the next command, you see all the possible combinations that have the FIN (F) flag set and generates a response that contains the RST (R) flag.

 .. code-block:: bash